BlueBrain/axon-projection/README.md

 ## Examples

-The `example` folder contains the necessary data for running the workflow, *i.e.* a set of morphologies in `example/morphologies` and an atlas in `example/atlas_ccfv3_obp`.
+The `example` folder contains some files to run an example of the code.
 The `example/config_example.cfg` configuration file provides the parameters for each step of the workflow.
 The workflow can be run by executing the script `example/run_example.sh`, which basically places the user in the modules directory, and runs the complete workflow:

     cd ../axon_projection
     python run.py ../example/config_example.cfg